The Working Group on Psittaciformes

 1. Coordinate with all researchers and members in the area to see what they are doing and what they are interested in doing together.
 Disseminate this information.
 Form a plan from this integration of other voices.

-2. Support the formation of working groups for particular species - united on email/facebook/website/live conference.
-We need one for oratrix/auropaliatasin Central America, macaws in Central America, and in South America.
+2. Support the formation of working groups for particular species to meet on email, facebook, or video conferencing.
+For instance, we need a specialists group for A. oratrix / auropaliata in Central America, and macaws in Central and South America.